Zeliard

-Zeliard (ゼリアード, Zeriādo) is a 1987 role playing platform game developed for the NEC PC-8801 and published by Game Arts in 1987 in Japan.
+Zeliard (ゼリアード, Zeriādo) is a 1987 role playing platform game developed for the PC-88 and published by Game Arts in 1987 in Japan.
 Sierra On-Line struck a deal with Game Arts and had the game re-published for Europe and North America for MS-DOS compatible operating systems in 1990.
 In Zeliard, the player controls the knight Duke Garland, whose task is to save the Kingdom of Zeliard by destroying the evil overlord Jashiin, and recovering the Nine Tears of Esmesanti, magic jewels.

 Plot

 An ancient demon, called Jashiin (and self-dubbed as the Emperor of Chaos), emerges from a two-thousand-year-old sleep to unleash his wrath upon the Kingdom of Zeliard.
 Justifying his actions as a revenge upon the ancient kings of Zeliard, Jashiin does so by causing a sand rain to continue for 115 days, turning the kingdom into desert; as well, he turns King Felishika's only daughter, the beautiful princess Felicia, into stone.

 The protagonist and player-controlled character, Duke Garland, is sent by the spirits to aid Zeliard and save Felicia.
 Duke Garland must recover the Nine Tears of Esmesanti, stolen by Jashiin from Felicia upon turning her to stone, for only these can reverse the stone curse.
 Subsequently, Duke Garland must also slay Jashiin.

-Finally, Garland may find safe haven in various cities and outposts not yet conquered by Jashiin, in order to rest (in so called Inn’s) and purchase weaponry and equipment.
+Finally, Garland may find safe haven in various cities and outposts not yet conquered by Jashiin, in order to rest (in so called Inn's) and purchase weaponry and equipment.